redpesk-common/signal-composer-binding/docs/part-1/4-SignalComposerAPI.md

 signal-composer get {"signal": "vehicle_speed"}
 ```

-You apply apply some simple mathematical function by default present in the
+You apply some simple mathematical functions by default present in the
 binding, by default **last** is used:

 - **average**: make an average on X latest seconds.